BogdanSicu/Spring-Boot-Udemy-Course/README.md

 - gradle is cross platform and gradle is also completely programmable
 - maven vs gradle:
   - maven: familiar, simple and restrictive
-  - gradle: faster build times and less verbose
+  - gradle: faster build times and less verbose (also, it is still evolving as it doesn't have the same maturity as maven)